federicalaurino/MANworks/README.md

 ## How to install and run the program
 -------------------------------------------------------
 ## THE PACKAGE
-- doc/     : Code documentation
+- `doc/`     : Code documentation

-- include/ : General include files
+- `include/` : General include files

-- lib/     : Main library (to be generated)
+- `lib/`     : Main library (to be generated)

-- src/     : Example sources
+- `src/`     : Example sources
-  - 1_uncoupled/    : solve the uncoupled 1d and 3d problems
+  - `1_uncoupled/`    : solve the uncoupled 1d and 3d problems
-  - 2_singlebranch/ : solve the coupling with single-vessel network
+  - `2_singlebranch/` : solve the coupling with single-vessel network
-  - 3_Ybifurcation/ : solve the problem with Y-shaped network
+  - `3_Ybifurcation/` : solve the problem with Y-shaped network
-  - 4_primalmixed/  : compare the output of primal and mixed solvers
+  - `4_primalmixed/`  : compare the output of primal and mixed solvers
-  - 5_CFS/          : simulate the flow of CSF in the brain
+  - `5_CFS/`          : simulate the flow of CSF in the brain

-- config.mk: Specify the variable GETFEM_PREFIX for GetFEM++ library
+- `config.mk`: Specify the variable GETFEM_PREFIX for GetFEM++ library

-- Doxyfile : Instruction to build the code documentation
+- `Doxyfile` : Instruction to build the code documentation

-- Makefile : Instruction to install the project (see INSTALLATION)
+- `Makefile` : Instruction to install the project (see INSTALLATION)

 ## INSTALLATION
-0. Prerequisites
+### Prerequisites

 You need the open source finite element library "GetFEM++"